jobuyd/my-current-location/README.md

 Open index.html in your browser.

+# Customization
+Replace the "YOUR_GOOGLE_MAPS_API_KEY" placeholder in script.js with your own Google Maps API key.

 # How It Works
 Fetches IP using ipify API and location details using ip-api.
 Displays a Google Map based on the user's latitude and longitude.